while1malloc0/talks/code_review_culture/slides.md

 - Domain experts should be able to provide advice and feedback about the correctness of a solution in a particular problem domain
 - Have a means of becoming a "certified" expert as part of IC career growth

 ---
 ## Be intentional about your culture
+#### *by developing new experts*

+Note:
+Experts become gatekeepers if there is no means of making more experts
+---
+## Be intentional about your culture
 #### *by training code reviewers*